-4 Economic Development Incentive Paymer nts (312) 5 6 101.
-Economic Development Services (53400) \$62,076,436 \$79,363,444 \$80, 363,444 7 8 9 Financial Assistance for Economic Development (53410) \$62,076,436 \$79,363,444 \$80, 363,444 10 11 Fund Sources: General \$61,826,436 \$79,113,444 \$80, 113,444 12 Dedicated Special Revenue \$250,000 \$250,000 13 Authority: Discretionary Inclusion.
-14 15 16 17 18 19 20 21 22 23 24 25 A.1.
-Out of the amounts in this Item, \$19,916,000 the first the second year from the general fund shall be do Development Opportunity Fund, as established in § 2.2 shall be used at the discretion of the Governor, subj Chairmen of the House Appropriations and Senate Finan development prospects to locate or expand in Virginia provisions of § 2.2-115, E.1., Code of Virginia, determ statewide interest and elects to waive the requirement for action shall be included in the report on expendi Development Opportunity Fund required by § 2.2-115, shall include an explanation on the jobs anticipated to be for the project, and why the waiver was provided. eposited to the 0 -115, Code of Vir lect to prior cons nee Committees, to a.
-If the Governo times that a project a local matching tures from the 0 , F., Code of Virg Commonwealth's rginia.
-Such funds sultation with the o attract economic or, pursuant to the et is of regional or contribution, such Commonwealth's ginia.
-Such report 26 27 28 29 30 31 32 33 34 2.
-The Governor may allocate these funds as grants or lo shall be approved by the Governor and made in accorda the Virginia Economic Development Partnership and a Loans shall be interest-free unless otherwise determined to the general fund of the state treasury.
-The Governor charged, otherwise, any interest charged shall be at mar Treasurer and shall be indicative of the duration of Development Partnership shall be responsible for moni reporting the receivables to the State Comptroller as re ance with procedu approved by the S by the Governor a may establish the ket rates as detern the loan.
-The V toring repayment res established by State Comptroller. and shall be repaid interest rate to be nined by the State irginia Economic 35 36 37 38 39 40 41 3.
-Funds may be used for public and private utility extens off site; road, rail, or other transportation access cost existing programs; site acquisition; grading, drainage, p prepare a site for construction; construction or build-out or loans to an industrial development authority, housing a political subdivision pursuant to their duties or powers; tr law. s beyond the fund aving, and other a of publicly-owned nd redevelopment ding capability of activity required to d buildings; grants authority, or other 42 43 44 4.
-Consideration should be given to economic development a high unemployment; 2) link commercial development a corridors within regions; and 3) are located near existing the statement of the st along existing tra nsportation/transit

-45 5.
-It is the intent of the General Assembly that the Virginia Economic Development 46 Partnership shall work with localities awarded grants from the Commonwealth's Development 47 Opportunity Fund to recover such moneys when the economic development projects fail to 48 meet minimal agreed-upon capital investment and job creation targets.
-All such recoveries 49 shall be deposited and credited to the Commonwealth's Development Opportunity Fund.

-50 6.
-Up to \$5,000,000 of previously awarded funds and funds repaid by political subdivisions or 51 business beneficiaries and deposited to the Commonwealth's Development Opportunity Fund
+Economic Development Incentive Payments (312)

+101. Economic Development Services (53400) \$62,076,436 \$79,363,444 \$80,363,444 Financial Assistance for Economic Development (53410) \$62,076,436 \$79,363,444 \$80,363,444 Fund Sources: General \$61,826,436 \$79,113,444 \$80,113,444 Dedicated Special Revenue \$250,000 \$250,000

+Authority: Discretionary Inclusion.

+- A.1.
+Out of the amounts in this Item, \$19,916,000 the first year and \$20,750,000 \$21,750,000 the second year from the general fund shall be deposited to the Commonwealth's Development Opportunity Fund, as established in \$2.2-115, Code of Virginia.
+Such funds shall be used at the discretion of the Governor, subject to prior consultation with the Chairmen of the House Appropriations and Senate Finance Committees, to attract economic development prospects to locate or expand in Virginia.
+If the Governor, pursuant to the provisions of \$2.2-115, E.1., Code of Virginia, determines that a project is of regional or statewide interest and elects to waive the requirement for a local matching contribution, such action shall be included in the report on expenditures from the Commonwealth's Development Opportunity Fund required by \$2.2-115, F., Code of Virginia.
+Such report shall include an explanation on the jobs anticipated to be created, the capital investment made for the project, and why the waiver was provided. - 2.
+The Governor may allocate these funds as grants or loans to political subdivisions.
+Loans shall be approved by the Governor and made in accordance with procedures established by the Virginia Economic Development Partnership and approved by the State Comptroller.
+Loans shall be interest-free unless otherwise determined by the Governor and shall be repaid to the general fund of the state treasury.
+The Governor may establish the interest rate to be charged, otherwise, any interest charged shall be at market rates as determined by the State Treasurer and shall be indicative of the duration of the loan.
+The Virginia Economic Development Partnership shall be responsible for monitoring repayment of such loans and reporting the receivables to the State Comptroller as required. - 3.
+Funds may be used for public and private utility extension or capacity development on and off site; road, rail, or other transportation access costs beyond the funding capability of existing programs; site acquisition; grading, drainage, paving, and other activity required to prepare a site for construction; construction or build-out of publicly-owned buildings; grants or loans to an industrial development authority, housing and redevelopment authority, or other political subdivision pursuant to their duties or powers; training; or anything else permitted by law - 4.
+Consideration should be given to economic development projects that 1) are in areas of high unemployment; 2) link commercial development along existing transportation/transit corridors within regions; and 3) are located near existing public infrastructure. - 5.
+It is the intent of the General Assembly that the Virginia Economic Development Partnership shall work with localities awarded grants from the Commonwealth's Development Opportunity Fund to recover such moneys when the economic development projects fail to meet minimal agreed-upon capital investment and job creation targets.
+All such recoveries shall be deposited and credited to the Commonwealth's Development Opportunity Fund. - 6.
+Up to \$5,000,000 of previously awarded funds and funds repaid by political subdivisions or business beneficiaries and deposited to the Commonwealth's Development Opportunity Fund may be used to assist Prince George County with site improvements related to the location of a major aerospace engine manufacturer to the Commonwealth.